All Episodes

 I am telling you that there are people telling pollsters they're going to vote for Obama, but they're not going to.

-If he doesn't get that poll lead back up to 15 points, and they know it, he is in big trouble.
+When in the privacy of the voting booth, if he doesn't get that poll lead back up to 15 points and they know it, he is in big trouble.

 Audio soundbite time.

-So this is from the early 90s, and this is a montage of my grandfather who uh worked until he was 102.
+So this is from the early 90s, and this is a montage of my grandfather who worked until he was 102.

 He died at age 104.

-Well, the Limbaughs are not inclined to be people who have fun laughing and all that, but Russia's mother is, and I would say that all of his humor comes from his mother.
+Well, the Limbaughs are not inclined to be people who have fun laughing and all that, but Rush's mother is.

-Who he is so much like when his father had a conviction about a thing, he didn't hesitate to say it.
+When his father had a conviction about a thing, he didn't hesitate to say it.

 And he was like Pitt the Elder.